The Cube (British game show): International versions

-The UK version of The Cube is also formerly being simulcast in Ireland by Virgin Media One.
+The British version of The Cube was formerly simulcast in Ireland by Virgin Media One.
 It is broadcast in New Zealand on TV1, and in Australia on the Nine Network.
 Old series were broadcast in Bosnia and Herzegovina by RTRS, in Serbia by IQS Life and in Singapore by MediaCorp Channel 5.
 The American version of The Cube was previously broadcast in Hong Kong by ViuTV.

 Filming locations

-The German, Italian, Portuguese, Saudi Arabian, Spanish versions, and the 2010 U.S. pilot of The Cube were filmed at The Fountain Studios in London using the British set and games.
+The German, Italian, Portuguese, Saudi Arabian, Spanish versions, and the 2010 American pilot of The Cube were filmed at The Fountain Studios in London using the British set and games.
 Other international versions have created their own studio sets.
-The Chinese version of the show is filmed at the Zhabei Gymnasium in Shanghai; the Ukrainian version of the show is filmed at the Antonov Serial Production Plant in Kyiv; the Russian version of the show is filmed at the Ostankino Technical Center in Moscow; the Arabian version is filmed at the Dubai Studio City in Dubai; the French version of the show is filmed in La Plaine Saint-Denis, near Paris and the 2021 U.S. version is filmed in Atlanta.
+The Chinese version of the show was filmed at the Zhabei Gymnasium in Shanghai; the Ukrainian version of the show was filmed at the Antonov Serial Production Plant in Kyiv; the Russian version of the show was filmed at the Ostankino Technical Center in Moscow; the Arabian version was filmed at the Dubai Studio City in Dubai; the French version of the show was filmed in La Plaine Saint-Denis, near Paris and the 2021 American version was filmed in Atlanta.

 Top prize winners

-Across all versions of the show, 6 contestants have won the final game and taken away the jackpot.
+Across all versions of the show, 8 contestants have won the final game and taken away the jackpot.

-Merchandise
+Games

+Board games

 An electronic board game based on the series was made available in stores from November 2010.
 As of June 2011, the game has been discontinued by most main retailers.
 The game comes with an electronic handheld system featuring games such as Time Freeze and Stop Zone, as well as 9 balls- six 18mm blow moulded balls, 1 30mm EVA foam ball, 1 25mm hard ball and one 50mm hard ball.
 The balls are used for different reasons and the foam ball is used for most games with a ball.
 For Multisphere, all balls are used unless it is being played in a room with hard floors, in that case, eight balls are used.
 Tubes are used for almost every physical game for starting positions, voids, tubes, towers, and columns.

 Other equipment in the board game are track pieces, discs, clips, z-shaped platform pieces, cannons, blocks, a ball flipper, a beam and card pieces, and a 7 cm x 7 cm x 7 cm plastic cube for playing a series of physical games.
 The cube is used for a container and to connect onto the cube platform for the electronic games.
 A reducer also comes with the cube, allowing it to reduce the size of the open top of the cube.
 This is, in almost all games involving the cube, removed in a simplify.
 Many well-known and classic games are here as well as new games such as Roller, Catch, Retrieval and Bounce, everyday life games and interesting and complex games.